- Location: Iowa

 In addition, you must remember the following regulations:

-- A moped is required to display a flag that is 30 square inches and five feet from the ground to increase the vehicle's visibility while on Iowa roads.
+- A moped is required to display a flag that is 30 square inches and at least 5 feet from the ground to increase the vehicle's visibility while on Iowa roads.

 - It is against the law to carry a passenger on your moped.